-The Square Foot Factor and Occupancy Factor shall be determined by the fire code official.
+The Square Foot Factor and Occupancy Factor shall be determined by the fire chief, or their designee performing the inspection.
 The Base Rate shall be set by city council.

-107.6.9.1 Square Foot Factor.
+113.6.8.1 106.6.9.1 Square Foot Factor

 The Square Foot Factor shall be determined as follows: